 Sebastian Hildebrand

 PhD candidate in Economics

 Welcome to my website!
-I am a PhD candidate in economics at the University of Bonn, where I focus on macroeconomics and monetary theory.
-In addition to these research interests, I am also interested in practical monetary policy, inequality, and climate change.
+I am a PhD candidate in economics at the University of Bonn, focusing on macroeconomics and monetary theory.
+In addition to these research interests, I am also passionate about practical monetary policy, inequality, and climate change.

-Currently I am visiting the Directorate General Research at the European Central Bank as a PhD trainee.
-I am working with the research task-force on "Heterogeneity in Macroeconomics" (supervised by Oreste Tristani and Michele Lenza).
+During the academic year 2023/24, I visited the Directorate General Research at the European Central Bank as a PhD trainee.
+There, I worked with the research task force on "Heterogeneity in Macroeconomics," supervised by Oreste Tristani and Michele Lenza.

-Prior to pursuing my PhD, I completed my studies in Economics and Social Sciences in Erfurt and Cracow, and Money and Finance in Frankfurt and Rome.
-In addition to my academic pursuits, I have also gained valuable research and policy experience at the European Central Bank and Deutsche Bundesbank, as well as a year of work in the private sector at Deloitte.
+Before pursuing my PhD, I completed studies in Economics and Social Sciences in Erfurt and Cracow, and Money and Finance in Frankfurt and Rome.
+Besides my academic pursuits, I have gained valuable research and policy experience at the European Central Bank and Deutsche Bundesbank, along with a year of work in the private sector at Deloitte.

-If you want to work with me or simply have a chat, feel free to contact me via email or social media.
+If you would like to collaborate or simply have a chat, feel free to contact me via email or social media.

+Sebastian Hildebrand